MakotoIchinose/VRoid2UE4_BlenderScripts/README.md

 # VRoid to Unreal Engine Blender Scripts
 ![alt text](ReadmeResources/repologo.png)
- Unreal Engine is awesome, no debates there, but you want to make your VRoid models **Unreal** without much hassle?
+ Unreal Engine is awesome, no debates there, but do you want to make your VRoid models **Unreal** without much hassle?
  Then these scripts are for you, making your VRoid model Unreal ready!

  Execute the scripts on your VRoid models you imported to Blender, and you're steps closer to make your character **Unreal!**